codesleeps/solid-octo-enigma/README.md

 - [x] Game has set time duration to answer questions (90sec) ✅

 - [x] Game has score system for correct/incorrect answers ✅

+      - A message tells them if the answer was correct/incorrect
+      - If the answer was incorrect, 10 seconds is deducted from the timer

 - [x] Game logs high scores ✅